eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 **NB** There is a subtle difference between the *device identifier* (*device-id*) and the *auth-id* a device uses for authentication.
 See [Device Identity]({{< relref "/concepts/device-identity.md" >}}) for a discussion of the concepts.

+## Resource Limit Checks

+The adapter performs additional checks regarding [resource limits]({{< ref "/concepts/resource-limits.md" >}}) when a client tries to connect and/or send a message to the adapter.

-## Connection Limits
+### Connection Limits

-After verifying the credentials, the number of existing connections is checked against the configured [resource-limits] ({{< ref "/concepts/resource-limits.md" >}}) by the MQTT adapter.
-If the limit is exceeded then a return code `0x05` indicating `Connection Refused: not authorised` is sent back.
+The adapter rejects a client’s connection attempt with return code

+* `0x03` (*Connection Refused: server unavailable*), if the maximum number of connections per protocol adapter instance is reached
+* `0x05` (*Connection Refused: not authorized*), if the maximum number of simultaneously connected devices for the tenant is reached.

-## Connection Duration Limits
+### Connection Duration Limits

-Before accepting any connection requests from the devices, the MQTT adapter verifies that the configured [connection duration limit] ({{< relref "/concepts/resource-limits.md#connection-duration-limit" >}}) is not exceeded.
-If the limit has been already reached, then a return code `0x05` indicating `Connection Refused: not authorised` is sent back.
+The adapter rejects a client’s connection attempt with return code `0x05` (*Connection Refused: not authorized*), if the [connection duration limit]({{< relref "/concepts/resource-limits.md#connection-duration-limit" >}}) that has been configured for the client’s tenant is exceeded.

-## Message Limits
+### Message Limits

+The adapter

+* rejects a client's connection attempt with return code `0x05` (*Connection Refused: not authorized*),
+* discards any MQTT PUBLISH packet containing telemetry data or an event that is sent by a client and
+* rejects any AMQP 1.0 message containing a command sent by a north bound application

-Before accepting any telemetry or event or command messages, the MQTT adapter verifies that the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) is not exceeded.
-The incoming message is discarded if the limit is exceeded.
+if the [message limit]({{< relref "/concepts/resource-limits.md" >}}) that has been configured for the device’s tenant is exceeded.

 ## Connection Event

 The MQTT Adapter can send a [Connection Event]({{< relref "/api/event#connection-event" >}}) once the connection with a device has been successfully established or ended.
 Note that this requires the [`HONO_CONNECTION_EVENTS_PRODUCER`]({{< relref "/admin-guide/mqtt-adapter-config#service-configuration" >}}) configuration property to be explicitly set to `events`.

 ## Publishing Telemetry Data